-The topics we will study include: pricing, product design, imperfect competition, collusion and cartels, mergers, network effects, and advertising.
-Within each topic we will consider the impact of firms' actions on consumer welfare.
-We will also consider the motivation for and impact of US antitrust law on these settings.
+The topics we will study include: pricing, imperfect competition, collusion and cartels, mergers, network effects, and advertising.
+We will consider the impact of firms' actions on consumer welfare and on the other firms' actions.
+We will also consider the motivation for and impact of US public policy and antitrust law on these settings.
+Industrial organization studies the functioning of markets and so we will evaluate firms' behaviors under different market structures and firms' interactions with the other firms and consumers.